Tephromelataceae: Description

+The chemical makeup of these lichens is diverse, including compounds like depsides (e.g., atranorin), depsidones, dibenzofurans, fatty acids, and lichexanthone.

 Genera

-Tephromelataceae contains 4 genera and about 53 species.
-This is a list of the genera contained within the Tephromelataceae; following the genus name is the taxonomic authority, year of publication, and the number of species:
+As of January 2024, Species Fungorum (in the Catalogue of Life) include 4 genera and 74 accepted species in the family Tephromelataceae.
+Following the genus name is the taxonomic authority, year of publication, and the number of species: